Learning from Others

 Step 2: Identify industries

 Choose three to four different industries where you think you can learn something new.
 Then identify a few businesses in each of those industries to study up-close.
-Be sure to pick organizations that are at the top of their field so you can learn from the best.
+Take time to pick organizations that are delivering exceptional brand experiences so you can learn from the best.

 Step 3: Discover best practices

 The next step is to go out and explore.
 This could be through a tour, an interview, or even a review of an online experience.
-Go through the process of purchasing a product or making a donation.
+Go through the process of purchasing a product, donating to a nonprofit, or visiting a location.
 Pay attention to everything around you—sights, sounds, smells.
 How are you greeted?
 Is it clean?
 Is it bright or dark?
-Is the music loud?
+Is the music loud or the graphics distracting?
 How are you guided through the process?
-Is there someone to help you?
-Are there signs guiding you or technology to make things easier?
+Are there signs leading you and does the technology make things easier?
+Is there AI being used and does it help or annoy you?
 Do you feel lost at any point?
 What works well and what could be better?

 Step 4: Evaluate